Ancient Aleppo: Classical antiquity

 Northern Syria was the centre of gravity of the Hellenistic colonizing activity, and therefore of Hellenistic culture in the Seleucid Empire.
 As did other Hellenized cities of the Seleucid kingdom, Beroea probably enjoyed a measure of local autonomy, with a local civic assembly or boulē composed of free Hellenes.

 Beroea remained under Seleucid rule for nearly 300 years until the last holdings of the Seleucid dynasty were handed over to Pompey in 64 BC, at which time they became a Roman province.
 Rome's presence afforded relative stability in northern Syria for over three centuries.
 Although the province was administered by a legate from Rome, Rome did not impose its administrative organization on the Greek-speaking ruling class.

-Beroea is mentioned in 2 Macc.
-13:3.
+Beroea is mentioned in 2 Maccabees 13:4.

 Medieval period and the expansion of the city

 The Sassanid King Khosrow I pillaged and burned Aleppo in 540 CE.
 Later on, the Sassanid Persians invaded Syria briefly in the early 7th century.
-Soon after Aleppo fell to Arabs under Khalid ibn al-Walid in 637 CE.
-In 944 CE, it became the seat of an independent Emirate under the Hamdanid prince Sayf al-Daula, and enjoyed a period of great prosperity.
+Soon after, Aleppo fell to Arab Muslims under Khalid ibn al-Walid in 637.
+In 944, it became the seat of an independent emirate under the Hamdanid prince Sayf al-Daula, and enjoyed a period of great prosperity.

-On 9 August 1138 CE, a deadly earthquake ravaged the city and the surrounding area.
+On 9 August 1138, a deadly earthquake ravaged the city and the surrounding area.
 Although estimates from this time are very unreliable, it is believed that 230,000 people died, making it the fifth deadliest earthquake in recorded history.

-After Tamerlane invaded Aleppo in 1400 and destroyed it, the Christians migrated out of the city walls and established their own cell in 1420, at the northwestern suburbs of the city, thus founding the quarters of Jdeydeh.
+After Tamerlane invaded Aleppo in 1400 and destroyed it, the Christians migrated out of the city walls and established their cell in 1420, at the northwestern suburbs of the city, thus founding the quarters of Jdeydeh.
 The inhabitants of Jdeydeh were mainly brokers who facilitated trade between foreign traders and local merchants.
 Many other districts were built outside the historic walls during the 15th and 16th centuries.

-Mention is made of the city, by one of the witches, in William Shakespeare's Macbeth, written between 1603 CE and 1607 CE.
+Mention is made of the city, by one of the witches, in William Shakespeare's Macbeth, written between 1603 and 1607.